jdi-docs/jdi-light/source/includes/documentation/_jdi_features.md

 ##### Required Sauce Lab Capabilities

-Following capabilities are required for Sauce Lab:
+The following capabilities are required for Sauce Lab:

-- username - Sauce Lab username
+- `username` — Sauce Lab username.

-- accessKey - Sauce Lab access key
+- `accessKey` — Sauce Lab access key.

-- seleniumVersion - preferred version of Selenium
+- `seleniumVersion` — preferred version of Selenium.

-- name - test run name
+- `name` — test run name.

-Here some optional capabilities:
+Here are some optional capabilities:

-- maxDuration - how long is the whole test allowed to run
+- `maxDuration` — how long is the whole test allowed to run.

-- commandTimeout - the max time allowed to wait for a Selenium command
+- `commandTimeout` — the max time allowed to wait for a Selenium command.

-- idleTimeout - how long can the browser wait for a new command
+- `idleTimeout` — how long can the browser wait for a new command.

-More optional capabilities can be found [here](https://github.com/saucelabs-training/demo-java/blob/master/on-boarding-modules/testng/src/test/java/Module4TestNGTest.java)
+More optional capabilities can be found [here](https://github.com/saucelabs-training/demo-java/blob/master/on-boarding-modules/testng/src/test/java/Module4TestNGTest.java).

 ##### JDI options

-In order to run test with Sauce Lab you need set up remote settings in test.properties file:
+In order to run tests with Sauce Lab you need to set up remote settings in ***test.properties*** file:

 - remote.type=sauce

 - driver.remote.url=https://ondemand.eu-central-1.saucelabs.com:443/wd/hub

-See your personal remote url: [here](https://app.saucelabs.com/user-settings) look at the 'Driver Creation' section.
+See your personal remote URL: look at the 'Driver Creation' section [here](https://app.saucelabs.com/user-settings).

-Remote url should be different if you are from US.
+Remote URL should be different if you are from US.

-And that it.
-Set Sauce Lab capabilities, set remote execution in test.properties and you can run test with Sauce Labs.
+And that's it.
+Set Sauce Lab capabilities, set remote execution in ***test.properties***, and you can run tests with Sauce Labs.

 ### Applitools Eyes integration